-Manage inventory and curate assets
+Manage inventory and curate assets in Amazon DataZone

 In order to use Amazon DataZone to catalog your data, you must first bring your data (assets) as inventory of your project in Amazon DataZone.
 Creating inventory for a particular project, makes the assets discoverable only to that project's members.